 Each of these podcasts takes a similar concept — like true crime — and puts its own spin on it, earning each one of them a loyal, enthusiastic audience.
 If someone really loves a certain podcast genre, they’re likely to at least try out every podcast available in that genre, then stick to their favorites over time.

 It goes without saying that it takes a team to put any production together.
 However, many times with podcasts it comes down to one person and one person alone.

 The end consumer only hears the end product, so it’s easy to think that you can simply slap together a show, put it on the internet, and call it a day.
 In reality, pre-production involves booking a guest and/or researching them or the subject matter being discussed.
 These deep-dives allow you to pull out facts and information to steer the conversation throughout the actual recording of the show, which I consider the easiest part of all.

-Post-production probably is the most difficult as it requires an understanding of storytelling that comes into play during the editing process.
+Post-production probably is the most difficult as it requires an understanding of storytelling.
 Packaging the final production into something worth listening to, from a technical standpoint, may not be great at first but with time and consistency, it will be.

 Most won’t tell you that you’re also in charge of promotional material and strategy.
 So take your time with it and remain willing to grow and learn from your mistakes.